ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 # Styles

 The style feature lets you apply pre-configured styles to elements in your content.
-It works by adding one or more HTML classes to an element to change its appearance or add semantic information.
+It works by adding one or more CSS classes to an element to change its appearance or add semantic information.

 ## Demo